 If bathing with strangers isn’t your cup of tea, you can book one of the private hot spring baths with Kusatsu Onsen Gensen Ichinoyu, even if you are just a day guest.
 The hotel is also a great accommodation choice for those who prefer to enjoy the local cuisine instead of dinner prepared by a hotel/ryokan chef.
 The best thing about the hotel is that it includes a free breakfast!

 On the way to the communal bathhouse, Jizō no Yu, there is a refined traditional Japanese-style complex atop the staircases.
 Originally a ryokan founded over a hundred years ago, this complex is now a stylish ryokan dedicated to those who wish to have a fancy stay without needing to dine in their hotels.
 You will be amazed when the traditional warehouse-style automatic door opens up, as the interior design of Kusatsu Onsen Gensen Ichinoyu is just awe-inspiring.
-The Japanese and Western elements balances out so well that there is no disharmony!
+The Japanese and Western elements balance out so well that there is no disharmony!

 Tip: You can enjoy a free plate of their simple breakfast at Kusatsu Onsen Gensen Ichinoyu’s lounge on the first floor if you spend a night at the hotel.